 by Brooke Allison, November 2017

 The people are the friendliest, most caring, welcoming people I’ve ever met in all my travels.
 Their big, gorgeous, welcoming smiles are infectious and warm your heart.
-They are genuinely interested in you & truly care & appreciate you being in their country.
+They are genuinely interested in you and truly care and appreciate you being in their country.
 They are so grateful and thankful for tourism.

 Safety, cleanliness & service; I have never seen so many well organised & clean airports & public spaces.
 The staff at airports, border crossings, visa processing are extremely friendly & so relaxed you walk out speechless about how easy the process was.
 Due to their years of experience & expertise, Scenic tour guides will do group check ins, passport control, visa processing & boarding crossings making the process so easy & stress free for everyone.
 For example, upon arrival into Victoria falls being a small airport & visas required, it can be quite a hectic and slow process, but Scenic have exclusive access to the visa forms prior to arrival, making this priceless in terms of ease & efficiency, such a great point of difference for Scenic.